MasDenBy/request-pipeline/README.md

 # request-pipeline
-The small core implementation of CQRS
+The small implementation of request pipeline.